romilgupta/openstack-havana-scripts/README.md

-openstack Havana Installation scripts for Ubuntu 12.04 LTS
+Openstack Havana Installation scripts for Ubuntu 12.04 LTS
 ================

 For Openstack Controller :